 When you abuse these substances, symptoms like difficulty concentrating and emotional instability are common.
 You may find yourself needing more to get the desired effects because of tolerance.
 Strong cravings for both naproxen and alcohol can be a sign of escalating addiction.

-To minimize the risks of taking naproxen and alcohol together, be proactive.
+To minimise the risks of taking naproxen and alcohol together, be proactive.
 Taking naproxen with alcohol increases the risk of stomach problems.
 Follow the recommended alcohol limit and consider medication for acid reflux to reduce the side effects.

 If you or someone you know is struggling with alcohol and naproxen abuse, there are many treatment options available.
 These treatments are tailored to each individual’s situation and use various approaches.
 Doctors will create a comprehensive plan that combines therapy and medical intervention.